aws-samples/sample-log-ingestion-pipeline-for-amazon-opensearch-service/README.md

     - user_name: The username for the internal master user to be created within the OpenSearch Domain
     - user_password: The password for the internal master user.

-4. Bootstrap the CDK Stack and initate the deployment.
-Replace `123456789012` with your AWS account number, `us-east-1` with the AWS Region to which you want deploy the solution.
+4. Bootstrap the CDK Stack and initiate the deployment.
+Replace `123456789012` with your AWS account number, `us-east-1` with the AWS Region to which you want deploy the solution (use the same region you specified in step 2 during aws configure).

 ```
 cdk bootstrap 123456789012/us-east-1